Table of Contents

 In this Tech Moment, we sat down with Autumn Shelton and Hanna Brand, co-owners of Autumn Brands.
 Over a century ago, the Autumn Brands family was still growing flowers, but back then, the flowers they sold were tulips.
 Today, their crop is a little more controversial.

-This Santa Barbra based, fifty-percent women-owned coastal cannabis cultivator places great emphasis on naturally grown crops.
+This Santa Barbra-based, fifty-percent women-owned coastal cannabis cultivator places great emphasis on naturally grown crops.
 Throughout their farms, they avoid the use of pesticides and other chemicals that are unideal for human consumption.
-Additionally, as community stewards, when their neighbors complained about the smell from cannabis cultivation, these women set out to make things right.
+Additionally, as community stewards, when their neighbors complained about the smell of cannabis cultivation, these women set out to make things right.

 When Women Join Forces

 To explain her journey from being the CFO of Hanna’s father’s previous company to being the co-owner of Autumn Brands she is now, Autumn Shelton said “[while] going down this path of cannabis becoming regulated and legalized we decided to switch over to cannabis under the collective model.
 His kids, Hanna and Johnny, were both going to be graduating from college, and he wanted something the four of us could really create and develop.”

 Hanna explains her side after growing up in the greenhouses back when the family was producing flowers by sharing “I actually went to college to study agriculture and horticulture specifically even before we knew that it was going to become cannabis and then two years in everything started to change, and it got really exciting and he decided that me and my brother were working hard enough that he would make us partners, and that’s how it started.”

 Having a women-owned, and also family-owned, cultivator such as Autumn Brands allows for a very grounded attitude.
 They sell medicine that can help people without relying on unnatural or unfair business practices.
 This company is staffed by people who care about one another as well as what they produce.